 Christine has a secretarial diploma in business administration and has studied administrative management, human resources, communications, and time management.
 Prior to joining OGI Christine worked in broadcasting, investment management and consulting.

-VP, Corporate Development and Communications
+VP, Research and Corporate Development

 asymington [at] OntarioGenomics [dot] ca

 Dr. Alison Symington joined OGI in 2010 and is Vice President, Research and Corporate Development.
 Her responsibilities include the research portfolio at OGI as well as OGI's relationships with external stakeholders.

 Alison has experience in pharmaceutical development at Sanofi Pasteur, where she was a research scientist working on a variety of novel vaccines.
 In addition she has provided consulting advice to several biotechnology and pharmaceutical companies on the drug discovery and regulatory approval process for Health Canada and the FDA.
 Alison was also a professor and program coordinator at Seneca College's School of Biological Sciences and Applied Chemistry, where she developed and taught curriculum in virology, biochemistry and biopharmaceutical development.

 Rhonda joined the Ontario Genomics Institute in 2003.
 She currently spearheads the commercialization of OGI-funded projects, provides seed funding to pre commercial investments and identifies strategic initiatives in the biotech sector.
 Rhondaâ€™s years of experience in business development and development of strategic alliances in the high tech and biotech sectors are key to her current role at OGI.